urban-toolkit/utk/README.md

 ### TODO

 - Merge build loading with the other layers (change projection to 3395)
-- Discretize floor for shadow calculation
-- Scale shadow calculation for the whole city

 - Accumulate shadow over time

 - Give support to fixed resolution in urbantk-map (for CAVE2)
 - Initialize all dependent servers with `npm run start:cave`
 - Finalize the start:vr:local (for local testing purposes)